pablodecm/phd_thesis/src/103_chapter_3.md

 value can be very efficiently approximated.
 This can be very useful for statistical inference (e.g. likelihood minimisation), while it has not been used so far in LHC analysis to our knowledge.
-This one of the core concepts of the technique to construct summary statistics presented in [Chapter @sec:inferno].
+This is one of the core concepts of the technique to construct summary statistics presented in [Chapter @sec:inferno].